OSGeo/grass-addons/UNIT_TESTS.md

 # Unit Tests

-Besides the code of the module itself, it is important to submit in addition a suite of tests.
-They guarantee your add-on remains functional when changes are applied to the code on which it depends.
-Once committed to GitHub, the unit tests are run automatically by the CI/CD pipeline every time the code in the repository is modified.
-Notifications are issued if a modification somehow impacts your add-on.
+In addition to the code of the module itself, it is important to include a suite of tests.
+They guarantee that your add-on will remain functional when changes are applied to the code on which it depends.
+Once committed to GitHub, the unit tests are automatically run by the CI/CD pipeline every time the code in the repository is modified.
+Notifications are issued if a modification somehow affects your add-on.

 ## Requirements